VTLee/ldoughty.com/content/post/exploring-aurora-serverless-v2-for-wordpress/index.md

 <img src="aurorav2-2days.PNG" alt="screen capture of 2 days of Aurora-v2 usage"/>
 </p>

-With the bill settled, we can see here that 2 days of usage averaging ~24 ACU ended up costing me a bit over $3, so for $30, we're talking north of ~$40/month as I predicted (since this DB is nearly unusable at the minimum specification).
+With the bill settled, we can see here that 2 days of usage averaging out to ~0.5 ACU/hour ended up costing me a bit over $3, so for 30 days, we're talking north of ~$40/month as I predicted (since this DB is nearly unusable at the minimum specification).

 I normally am a huge supporter of AWS and serverless, but in this case, I can't support Aurora V2 Serverless as a cost-saving measure.
 I think you'd get better and more reliable service (at the low end) getting a very small RDS instance, db.t3.micro costs ~$12/month, or db.t3.small at $25/month.. while they won't scale up, they will likely give you better performance-per-dollar at the low end.